kevinkli916/ml-concepts/README.md

 The original Jupyter Notebooks are from [https://cse.msu.edu/~ptan/dmbook/software/](https://cse.msu.edu/~ptan/dmbook/software/).
 However, the original notebooks are no longer maintained and were updated to use supported versions of Python and packages.

-These are 7 Jupyter Notebooks used:
+These are the 7 Jupyter Notebooks used:

 1. Data Exploration
 2. Data Preprocessing